 The addition of beef broth and butter in the foil acts as a flavor booster to really take the roast up a notch.

 - Beef Bourguignon

 - Trim any excess fat of the eye round and remove any silver skin.

 - For Brine Instutions See Recipe Below

-- Pat Brined Beef dry and season the Eye Round with Spiceology Salt Pepper Garlic seasoning.
+- Pat Brined Beef dry and season the Eye Round with spice blend.
 Smoke at 225 degrees for 3-4 hrs.
 Until beef reaches 160-170 degrees F.

-- Cool beef for 3-4 more hrs depending on size until beef reaches an internal temperature of about 210 degrees F.
+- Cook beef for 3-4 more hrs depending on size until beef reaches an internal temperature of between 205-210 degrees F.

 - Open the top of the foil to let the beef rest in the juices until it cools to about 150 degrees F. Before slicing into ¼ inch slices.
 Pour off the au jus and serve alongside the Eye of Round.

-- In a pot bring water, salt, peppercorns, bay leaves, onion and garlic to a simmer stirring occasionally then remove from heat.
-And ice cubes until completely chilled then add eye round and brine for 8-12 hrs.
+- In a pot bring water, salt, peppercorns, bay leaves, onion and garlic to a simmer stirring occasionally for about 15 minutes until salt is dissolved.
+Remove from heat and add ice cubes until brine is completely chilled.
+Pour brine over the eye round and store in a sealed container for 8-12 hrs in the fridge.